sciai-lab/hydralance/README.md

 # HydraLance

 HydraLance is a VS Code extension that provides intelligent language support for [Hydra](https://hydra.cc/) configuration files.
-It bridges the gap between YAML configuration files and Python code by leveraging Pylance to provide code intelligence for `_target_` references, parameter completion, and indexes `.yaml` files resolve Hydra interpolations.
+It bridges the gap between YAML configuration files and Python code by leveraging Pylance to provide code intelligence for `_target_` references, parameter completion, and indexes `.yaml` files to resolve Hydra interpolations.

-If you find HydraLance useful, please consider giving it a ⭐ on [GitHub](https://github.com/imagirom/hydralance)!
+If you find HydraLance useful, please consider giving it a ⭐ on [GitHub](https://github.com/sciai-lab/hydralance)!

 ## ✨ Features